Feb 7, 2022 • Bitcoin Core

 # …

-We can double-check that the descriptor was imported correctly by using Core command listdescriptors.
+We can double-check that the descriptor was imported correctly by using Core command listdescriptors

-Get a bech32m address
+Get a bech32m

-We now use the getnewaddress command and specify the address type bech32m for which the wallet will utilize our just-imported descriptor.
+for which the wallet will utilize our just-imported descriptor.

 bitcoin-cli getnewaddress "Taproot address" bech32m